Moatasem-Elsayed/Azan_Alarm/README.md

 - compare current time with prayers time then play mp3 with azan

 - run the application in background and push notifcation once azan is happen

+- get the timing according to the cordinates and location of your pc